loiSvelasco/blog/loisrantsblog/content/portfolio/dts/index.md

 Printing of the document tracking number opens up a new tab, and a print preview.
 The placement of the tracking number and the barcode are at the top right corner of the page.

-> This is the ideal process on how to print the tracking number on a physical copy of the document.
->
->```
->1.
-Print the document.
->2.
-Insert the first page of the document back into the printer.
+{{< alert "circle-info" >}}
+Ideal process on printing the barcode:
+1. Create the document with an office application.
->3.
-Create a tracking number using the system.
+2. Create a new document / tracking number using the system.
+3. Copy the generated barcode and paste it on the document; or
->4.
-Print the tracking number on the first page of said document.
+4. Print the tracking number on the first page of said document by reinserting the page on the printer.
->```
+{{< /alert >}}

 ### **Uploading of Documents**